Images of Thanksgiving Over Time - An Artistic and Historical View of Thanksgiving in Art and Photos

 More by this Author

-I have always loved Thanksgiving and the meal that comes with that.
 In my recollection, there has not been one Thanksgiving without some kind of stuffing.
-I wanted to share an adaptation of a recipe that was shared...
+I wanted to share an adaptation of one of my favorite recipes.

-By Winterhalder : Public Domain Here are some funny Thanksgiving Jokes I came across and wanted to share.
-I hope you enjoy a good laugh or "groan" from some funny and silly jokes.
-These can be fun way to break...
+Here are some funny Thanksgiving jokes I came across and wanted to share.
+I hope you enjoy a good laugh or groan.
+These can be fun way to break the ice or smooth rattled nerves.
+Happy Thanksgiving.